jlivanramirez7/Rhythm/README.md

 ## 2. Features

+*   **Google Authentication:** Secure login using Google OAuth 2.0, restricted to a list of authorized users.
 *   **Hormonal Reading and Intercourse Input:** Users can input daily hormonal readings ("Low", "High", or "Peak") and log intercourse independently.
 *   **Bulk Data Entry:** Users can log a reading for a continuous date range, simplifying data entry.
 *   **Period Tracking:** Users can mark the first day of their period to signify the start of a new cycle.
-*   **Cycle Visualization:** Each cycle is displayed day-by-day, showing the cycle day number, the date in `DD/MM` format, the hormonal reading, and a heart icon for intercourse.
+*   **Cycle Visualization:** Each cycle is displayed day-by-day, showing the cycle day number, the date in `MM/DD` format, the hormonal reading, and a heart icon for intercourse.
 *   **Fertile Window Highlighting:** The estimated fertile window for each cycle is highlighted in light red.
-*   **Data Storage:** All cycle data is persistently stored in a local SQLite database.
+*   **Data Storage:** All cycle data is persistently stored in a Cloud SQL for PostgreSQL database.
-*   **Data Management:** Users can edit or delete individual readings, delete entire cycles, or clear all application data via an intuitive UI with a burger menu for each cycle.
+*   **Data Management:** Users can edit or delete individual readings, delete entire cycles, or clear all application data via an intuitive UI.
 *   **Advanced Analytics:** The application calculates and displays:
     *   Average cycle length.
     *   Average number of days to the "Peak" hormonal reading.